 103 37 Stockholm

-Once we have received your request we will begin to process it within 3 to 6 weeks.
-At that point an automated confirmation e-mail will be sent to you if an e-mail address was given on the form.
-Upon approval of your request the Riksbank will make a transfer to the bank account stated on your request without additional notifications.
+Once we have received and registered your request an automated confirmation e-mail will be sent to you if an e-mail address was given on the form.
+If your request is approved the Riksbank will make a transfer to the bank account stated on your request without additional notifications.

 Do you have any questions?